NaveItay/Road_Lane_Line_Detection/README.md

 ###### Road Mask
 > Cutting down the dashboard, sky, and all the irrelevant information to reduce unwanted noise.
 > I created a triangle-shaped mask customized to our needs.
+>
 > ![title](/Images/triangle_mask.PNG)

+###### Color Masks
+> Defining color masks allows color-based pixels selection in an image.
+>
+> The intention is to select only orange and yellow pixels and set the rest of the image to black.